-i) Reed Lake: Comprised of a total of 22 claims (38.59 sq. km located in Snow Lake area), acquired by staking during 2007 and 2010.
+i) Reed Lake: Comprised of a total of 4 claims (7.74 sq. km located in Snow Lake area), acquired by staking during 2007 and 2010.
+During the previous year ended 31December 2015, the Company recorded an impairment for all previously capitalized cost on the property as no work on the property was planned in the foreseeable future.